j4yb1rd/DATA4380-IndividualProject/README.md

   * [Identification of autism spectrum disorder using deep learning and the ABIDE dataset - PubMed](https://pubmed.ncbi.nlm.nih.gov/29034163/)
   * [Disease prediction using graph convolutional networks: Application to Autism Spectrum Disorder and Alzheimer’s disease - ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S1361841518303554)
   * [Enhancing studies of the connectome in autism using the autism brain imaging data exchange II | Scientific Data](https://www.nature.com/articles/sdata201710)

-Is this a new problem?
-Previous work you are reproducing or extending?
-Is there existing code?
-What language/libraries have been used?

-It appears to be a previous work that I plan on extending using several different models.
+* This appears to be a previous work that I plan on extending using several different models.
 ## Summary of Workdone

 Include only the sections that are relevant an appropriate.